 Humans need to learn from a young age to flow with the Natural environment.
-Studies have shown children should be spending MOST OF THEIR TIME, not the “recommended” one hour a day minimum, but to have meaningful time to be alone, to feel as though they are unrestricted and connect with nature in their own self directed way.
-We are wired to make these connections from birth, and time spent in nature VS, screen time LITERALLY CHANGES THE WAY OUR BRAINS ARE FORMED.
+Studies have shown children should be spending MOST OF THEIR TIME out of doors.
+They need meaningful time to be alone, to feel as though they are unrestricted and connect with nature in their own self directed way.
+We as adults need this time to connect with ourselves in nature as well.
+We are wired to make these connections from birth, and time spent in nature LITERALLY CHANGES THE WAY OUR BRAINS ARE FORMED.
 Get outside, go for a walk.
-Have your dinner in the back yard with your kids.
-Use the winter gear you have stored away nicely, and let them wear holes in the knees!
-Let them play HARD!
-Risky play and self directed play are pivotal for a childs development, but also for adults to maintain our own mental health and physical health.
-Children can and should be allowed to push themselves to their own limits.
+Have your dinner in the back yard or on your deck.
+If you are dressed for the elements properly, your time will be more enjoyable.